 Surrendering Your Pet

 All animals are welcome at our shelter regardless of age or health.
 Behavior will be assessed prior to intake as our staff must be able to safely handle the animal.
-It is best to call ahead to ensure we have room to take in your pet.
+You must call ahead to ensure we have room to take in your pet.
 If we are at capacity we will provide you with a list of other shelter options or put your pet on our waiting list until space becomes available.
-There is no fee to surrender an animal, although donations are always appreciated.
+Surrender fees do apply in some circumstances.

 We know that sometimes it is just not possible to keep a pet.
 Before making the decision to surrender a pet, please consider all of your options.
 We have resources and solutions that may be able to help you keep your pet in the home.
 Please contact us for more information.